brianglass/anastasis/files/15_september.md

 Verses.

-Philotheos, who lived as GodÂ’s \[*theou*\] good friend, \[*philos*\] Has found unending life with GodÂ’s good friends.
+Philotheos, who lived as God’s \[*theou*\] good friend, \[*philos*\] Has found unending life with God’s good friends.

-He was from a village called Myrmix, of the district of Opsikios, and had a name which corresponded to his fatherÂ’s.
+He was from a village called Myrmix, of the district of Opsikios, and had a name which corresponded to his father’s.
 For he was called Theophilis.
 Having married and become the father of children, he was found worthy of the priesthood.
 From then on he fasted and was devoted to prayer and became the author of mighty wonders.
 He provided bread for the destitute poor, he changed a stream of water into wine, he moved a huge stone and a year after his death, as he was being moved to a another place, he stretched out his hands, as though alive, and having grasped the shoulders of the two priests who wished to move him, he arose and having walked three paces, he was put down in the place where he lies.
 He also causes a wondrous and unending spring of sweet myrrh to gush out, so providing a marvellous proof of his way of life.

 On the same day commemoration of St Porphyrios the Actor.